 The bursary recipient must be eligible to study in the UK.
 Non-EU applicants are advised to check the UK visa requirements and application processes as early as possible, to ensure that they receive a visa before the start of the course in September 2018.

-To apply, please prepare a CV and personal statement outlining why you wish to apply for a bursary.
+To apply, please prepare a CV and personal statement outlining why you wish to apply for a bursary, stating which bursary you are interested in.
 Email your application to firstname.lastname@example.org, no later than Monday 30 April 2018.